-Naval reactors have an exceptional record of more than 134 million miles of steam safely powered by nuclear power, and have accumulated more than 5700 years of safe reactor operation.
-Galliott says nuclear submarines have a good safety record.
-There are no known melts of nuclear reactors involving submarines.
-When things go wrong, Stuchbery adds, they tend to be for the reasons any submarine can have problems: water depth and pressure or equipment malfunctions.
+Naval reactors have an impressive track record of more than 134 million miles of steam powered by nuclear energy, and have accumulated more than 5700 years of safe reactor operation.
+According to Galliott, nuclear submarines have a good safety record.
+There have been no known meltdowns of nuclear reactors involving submarines.
+When things go wrong, Stuchbery explains, they tend to be due to the same issues any submarine can experience: water depth and pressure or equipment malfunctions.

-Nuclear risk is well understood and managed closely, he says.
-It is based on the Oscar-class naval submarine and is apparently designed for research and rescue missions.
-With the increasing attention paid to greenhouse gas emissions from the burning of fossil fuels for international air and maritime transport, in particular dirty fuel for the latter, and the excellent safety record of nuclear-powered ships, it is quite conceivable that a renewed attention to marine nuclear powered vessels, interest in marine nuclear propulsion is likely to be renewed.
+Nuclear risk is well understood and closely monitored.
+It is based on the Oscar-class naval submarine and is designed for research and rescue missions.
+With the growing attention to greenhouse gas emissions from the burning of fossil fuels for international air and maritime transport, particularly dirty fuel for the latter, and the excellent safety record of nuclear-powered ships, it is quite likely that interest in marine nuclear propulsion will be renewed.
 Dozens of critical systems must work together to ensure both the safety of the crew and the effectiveness of the nuclear submarine as a whole.